 With a combination of testing and scouring the internet, we've rounded up a few of the best.
 Scroll down and you're sure to find one that will help you row your way to a fitter physique, fast.

-If you wanna bring home a reliable rower for less than $300, this currently discounted option is your best bet.
-Relatively easy to jump on and use (or fold up and store), it features an LCD screen displaying time, count, calories and other key data.
-Meanwhile, a twist of the dial near the feet lets you access eight levels of magnetic resistance, so you can challenge yourself as you get stronger.
+If you want to bring home a reliable rower for less than $300, this may be your best bet.
+Relatively easy to jump on and use (or fold up and store), the SF-RW5515 features an LCD screen displaying time, count, calories and other key data.
+Meanwhile, a twist of the dial near your feet lets you access eight levels of magnetic resistance, so you can challenge yourself as you get stronger.
 You'll have to supply your own motivation however — there's no fancy screen on this unit, nor is there any place to add one.

-First launched in 1976, Concept 2 churns out high-quality equipment that can be found in gyms nationwide, as well as at the indoor world rowing championships.
-Elite athletes use Concept 2 machines to push themselves to new levels.
+First launched in 1976, Concept2 churns out high-quality equipment that can be found in gyms nationwide, as well as at the indoor world rowing championships.
+Elite athletes use Concept2 machines to push themselves to new levels.
 The Model D is easy to use: on the performance monitor, just hit row to get going.
 The harder you pull, the more muscles you’ll engage and the more intensity you’ll feel.
 You can also raise and lower the damper to control how much air gets into the flywheel housing.
-To store, separate the machine at the middle, tuck away the arm and roll the resistance sphere to a closet or corner.
+To store, separate the machine in the middle, tuck away the arm and roll the resistance sphere to a closet or corner.

 While the WaterRower has been around since 1988, it experienced a revival of sorts after its starring role in House of Cards.
 The beauty of the machine is that it’s built to blend in with its surroundings, so you don’t have to banish it to your gym dungeon.
 The machine is smooth, easy-to-use and works for everyone from beginners to experts.
 Even with its classic aesthetics, it has modern touches, too — most notably a performance monitor that tracks speed, intensity, time, distance and stroke rate.
 Of course, the soothing sound of water rushing around the base of the machine is also a plus.

 If Peloton and Concept 2 were to have a baby, you’d get the RW900.
-Your first year of an iFit membership, which can be used on the RW900, is free, so you can enjoy expert-led workouts for not only rowing but also cross training, boot camp, HIIT and active recovery and more — both on and off the rower.
+Included in this impressive rower is a complimentary 30-day family membership to NordicTrack’s iFIT personal training services, so you can enjoy expert-led workouts for not only rowing but also cross training, boot camp, HIIT, active recovery and more.
 The digital screen transports you to majestic spots around the world, immersing you in the rowing experience right from your living room.
 And not unlike the latest Peloton screen, it also rotates for easy viewing when you transition to other workout modalities.